shanecelis/keyseq/README.md

 # Usage

 The `key!` macro returns a `(u8, &str)` tuple to describe a key chord.
-This is impractical in most cases since one would need to interrogate the untyped bitflags[^1] and string.
+This particular representation is impractical in most cases since one would need to interrogate the untyped bitflags and string.
 The real use case comes with its features.

 ```
-use keyseq_macros::key;
+use keyseq::key;
 assert_eq!(key!(A), (0, "A"));
 assert_eq!(key!(shift-A), (1, "A"));
 assert_eq!(key!(ctrl-A), (2, "A"));